Home » IPL Team Owners List (2026): Name, Company Details & Net Worth

 KKR’s fanbase is wildly devoted.
 The team’s management is also sharp and usually a step ahead.
 They don’t just show up; they actually compete hard, landing in the playoffs again and again.
 And let’s not forget the big wins: KKR lifted the IPL trophy three times: 2012, 2014, and again in 2024, all with Gautam Gambhir leading them on the field.

-Royal Challengers Bengaluru – United Spirits Limited
+Royal Challengers Bengaluru team owners

 Source – India Fantasy